-Last week, an MIT study came out making the salacious claim that rideshare drivers were earning a profit of just $3.37 per hour.
+Last week, an MIT study came out (which they’ve now said is not correct) making the salacious claim that rideshare drivers were earning a profit of just $3.37 per hour.
 The study was quickly refuted by Uber and Lyft, and my first impression was that the number seemed too low.
 And I should know because the MIT study used the same dataset from my 2017 survey of 1,150 drivers.
 Uber’s CEO wasn’t too happy about the study either:

 MIT = Mathematically Incompetent Theories (at least as it pertains to ride-sharing). @techreview report differs markedly from other academic studies and @TheRideshareGuy recent survey.
 Our analysis: https://t.co/S2aAqCuDR0

 — dara khosrowshahi (@dkhos) March 3, 2018